-It is rather unusual for anyone to be alive today that can say that their grandfather or great-grandfather fought in the Civil War, but Dad and I can.
+It is rather unusual for anyone to be alive today who can say that their grandfather or great-grandfather fought in the Civil War, but Dad and I can.
 Moses and Lydia spaced their children out over 23 years, with my grandfather being second to the youngest, thus a generation was skipped.

-Moses Thompson Adamson was born March 29, 1838 in Edwards County Illinois, the second of seven children born to Aaron W. and Martha Thompson Adamson.
+Moses Thompson Adamson was born March 29, 1838, in Edwards County Illinois, the second of seven children born to Aaron W. and Martha Thompson Adamson.
 His father, Aaron, died around 1850 when Moses was 12.
-His mother, Martha, remarried to Joseph Hedrick in 1851 and the family settled in Richland County, Illinois.
+His mother, Martha, remarried Joseph Hedrick in 1851 and the family settled in Richland County, Illinois.

 No comments: